Vince Megna: Legal career

 Megna graduated from Marquette University Law School in 1973.
 He has successfully represented consumers in more than 1,500 Lemon Law cases, won some of the biggest jury verdicts and lemon law settlements in the nation and has argued before both the Wisconsin Supreme Court and Court of Appeals.
 In 2003, Lawyers Weekly USA selected Megna one of the ten "Lawyers of the Year" for his work in consumer advocacy.
 In 2006, Megna prevailed in one of the largest Lemon Law verdicts in the nation, a $385,000 judgment against DaimlerChrysler Corporation over a defective Dodge Viper.
 In 2010, in a case that received worldwide media coverage, Megna obtained a $482,000 judgment against Mercedes-Benz for a $56,000 E class that wouldn't start.

 In 2003, Megna released Bring on Goliath: Lemon Law Justice in America (Ken Press, Tucson, AZ).
 Ed Henry, retired Automotive Editor for Kiplinger's Personal Finance, critiqued the work as, exposing "a greedy grab for profits at the expense of consumers like none I have read in more than 20 years of automotive reporting".
 Warren Brown of The Washington Post called Bring on Goliath, "simply the best book I have ever read on consumer justice in the matter of gaining compensation for cars that just don't work."
 Academy Award winner and author Michael Moore gave Bring on Goliath a "thumbs up."
 The book inspired efforts in Hawaii to change its lemon law (HI HB 1753) into a more consumer friendly law identical to that of Wisconsin.
 The bill was strenuously opposed by the Hawaii Automobile Dealers Association.

 In 2006, the satirical and irreverent rant on society, religion, truth and the legal profession was published in Vince Megna's second book Lap Dancers Don't Take Checks: The Truth about Law, Lawyers and other Trivialities (Ken Press).
 Johnny Dark, the oldest CBS page from the Late Show with David Letterman, wrote the foreword.

-Supreme Court of Wisconsin
+Campaign for Supreme Court of Wisconsin

 In 2013, Mr. Megna ran for a ten-year term on the Wisconsin Supreme Court against incumbent Patience D. Roggensack and Ed Fallone.
 In Wisconsin all judicial races are non-partisan.